 All references to publications and the like should appear in full (including place of publication and publisher) only once within the notes.
 Subsequent references should use a short form: surname of author, short title, and page reference.
 Consult the CMS 16.42 for details.

 Both “recto” and “verso” are used when printed works and manuscripts are so numbered; for example, 18v; 18r-v; 18r-19v; or, fol.
 18v, etc.

-The guidelines provided here should be adhered to whenever possible, but they cannot serve as definitive models of what all captions must contain.
+The guidelines provided here should be followed whenever possible, but they cannot serve as definitive models of what all captions must contain.
 RAR strives to maintain consistency in caption style, while allowing for some latitude.
 We include full caption information, whenever available and appropriate, in this order: